Decentralized-ID/decentralized-id.github.io/_posts/2020-01-10-getting-started.md

 ---
-title: "What is Decentralized Identity? + Digital ID Fundamentals."
+title: "What is Decentralized Identity? and Digital ID Fundamentals."
 permalink: /getting-started/
 ---